 No matter your starting point, you should begin your season with base training.
 Base training consists of relatively low-intensity workouts that develop aerobic fitness and establish muscular endurance and sustained power capabilities.
 The fitness developed during base training serves as a foundation for more intense efforts in the coming months, and the more robust your aerobic base the higher you’ll be able to push your fitness as the season progresses.

 TrainerRoad offers three main variations on the base phase.
-Triathlon-specific base training plans include running and swimming, and are the best option for triathletes.
-But cyclists have two proven approaches to choose from: Sweet Spot Base and Traditional Base.
+Triathlon-specific base training plans include running and swimming and are the best option for triathletes.
+But cyclists have two proven approaches to choose from: Sweet Spot training and Traditional Base.
 We recommend Sweet Spot Base for the vast majority of athletes, but let’s consider the merits of each.

 Sweet Spot Base

 By convention, base training is associated with many hours of long, easy rides that slowly build your aerobic fitness.
 Sweet Spot Base plans incorporate a mix of slightly higher intensity workouts that achieve a similar aerobic effect, with a drastically reduced time commitment.
 For most amateur athletes with busy lives and limited training time, it’s the most time-effective method of base training.

 Sweet Spot Base has other advantages over Traditional Base.
 The workouts are more varied than just long easy spins, and they immediately help develop fitness beyond aerobic endurance.
 If you’re interested in entering some early-season races or group rides, Sweet Spot Base can help prepare you for these efforts quite effectively.